IMS, IMR & IMX Challenge Information

 How do I participate?

 Participation in the IMR and IMX is easy.
 USA Swimming automatically scores and calculates results for all athlete members!
-Swimmers only need to sign up for a Deck Pass Account, then legally compete in each required event, at a sanctioned meet, at least once in a season.
+Swimmers only need to be a USA Swimming registered member, then legally compete in each required event, at a sanctioned meet, at least once in a season.
 A swimmer's times will count for the entire season-so if a swimmer ages up during a season his/her score on the My USA Swimming page will show a score for the lower age group and the new age group.

 Why is it important to have an IMX score?